 Ability to Keep Residents Mobile

-This is the percentage of patients who retained mobility levels over time.
-Optimizing mobility is often a good sign for residents' well-being.
+This is the percent of residents who maintained mobility over time.
+Preserving mobility can be a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-This is the number of times residents are rehospitalized per 1,000 days of short-term care.
-There is generally a correlation between avoiding hospitalizations and a nursing home's quality of short-term rehabilitation.
+This is the number of rehospitalizations per thousand days of short-term patient care.
+There is typically a correlation between avoiding hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits

-This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Avoiding emergency medical situations is one way to measure short-term care.
+This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Avoiding emergency medical situations is one way to assess the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percent of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Philadelphia, PA